PSBP-Library/psbp-library.github.io/index.md

 [success] ...
 ```

-The only difference with the active version is the usage of a different injection by `import`.
+The only difference with the `active` version is the usage of a different injection by `import`.

 `@main def factorial` uses injection by `import` of `reactive` `given` implementations.

+This will be a recurring theme when running program examples.

 See [reactiveProgram](https://psbp-library.github.io#reactiveprogram) and [reactiveMaterialization](https://psbp-library.github.io#reactivematerialization) for more details.